 Creating Your Website Tutorial | Part 1: Choosing A Platform

 Hi!
-You're are Part 1 of this series.
-If you're lost, here's easy navigation:
+You're at Part 1 of this series.
+Easy navigation for reference:

 Part 1 | Choosing A Platform (📍You're here!)